fred-mba/alx-low_level_programming/0x0B-malloc_free/README.md

 - If width or height is 0 or negative, return NULL

 ## 4-free_grid.c
-- Frees a 2 dimensional grid previously created by your alloc_grid function
+- Frees a 2 dimensional grid previously created by alloc_grid function

 ## 100-argstostr.c
 - Concatenates all the arguments of your program.